park78951/udacityProject1/README.md

 # udacityProject1
-For the first project of Udacity which is related to the course "Front-end Web Developer"
+For the first portfolio of Udacity which is related to the course "Front-end Web Developer"